 So there you have it – super simple hey??
 You can go ahead and play with different variations.
-I like to add nuts and seeds sometimes or my favourite sugar free syrup for a sweeter taste.
-A little shaving if dark chocolate on the top is also a great way to add some indulgence without sacrificing too many Kcals.
+I like to add nuts and seeds sometimes or my favourite sugar-free syrup for a sweeter taste.
+A little shaving of dark chocolate on the top is also a great way to add some indulgence without sacrificing too many Kcals.
 The possibilities really are endless….

 P.S.
 I would love to know what your favourite version is…